Looking for a way to quit your job and write full time? The tiny house movement may be the key.

 What does that mean for writers?

-It’s no secret that pursuing your writing dream comes at a cost.
+It’s no secret that pursuing your writing dreams can sometimes come at a cost.
 And not every writer pulls in Stephen King’s $17 million annual or Danielle Steel’s $23 million.
-So how do you cover the cost of living when you spend your work hours on a passion that makes no money?
+So how do you cover the cost of living when you spend your work hours on a passion that doesn’t always equate to career earnings?

 Well, it turns out that life isn’t really all that expensive.
 Consumerism, and the inflated mortgage, just makes it feel like it is.